MicrosoftDocs/customer-voice/fp-docs/choose-environment.md

 ## Privileges required

 - Ensure that you have assigned the Survey Owner role to users.
-- Assign all privileges to emailtemplate, question, questionresponse, and survey entities.
-- If you have created any custom entities that you want Forms Pro to interact with, assign the **Append To** privilege to the entity.
+- If you have created any custom entities that you want Forms Pro to interact with, assign the **Append To** privilege to the entities.

 In this section, you will learn how to: